miradev/mira-ui-widget-template-vue/README.md

   "entrypoint": {
     "js": "main.js",
     "css": "main.css"
+  },
+  "configKeys": {
+    "format": "string"
   }
 }
 ```

 For this template repository using vue, you may leave the entrypoint as default.
 The other fields can be edited as necessary.

-* id - a unique identifier for the widget, used by the marketplace and for rendering the widget (the root div will have it's id attribute set to this).
+- id - a unique identifier for the widget, used by the marketplace and for rendering the widget (the root div will have it's id attribute set to this).
 Note that every widget should have a unique id, as the marketplace will not accept two different widgets with overlapping ids (a widget may only be updated with version bumps once it exists in the marketplace). **Please keep the id as all lower-case with hyphens separating words and phrases (no spaces.**
-* name - a user friendly name for the widget
+- name - a user friendly name for the widget
-* version - the version of the widget
+- version - the version of the widget
-* author - the author of the widget
+- author - the author of the widget
-* entrypoint - used to define the single javascript and css bundle files to load.
+- entrypoint - used to define the single javascript and css bundle files to load.
 For this template repository, this should be left as default.
+- configKeys - an object containing key-value pairs where the key names are the config keys, and the values define the type of value supported for each config key (string, boolean, or number)
+  - Custom configs are supported by the Mira platform for an individual user.
+A user can change the values for these configKeys on the Mira application website.
+  - If a widget wishes to use configKeys, it is also necessary to declare an empty or null config object in the `data()` return of the `.vue` source file (see the `Widget.vue` example).

 ### Caveats (what is --ID-- ?)